dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 <br>
 **Introduction**
 <p></p>
 In this chapter, we will go over the process of reprojecting raster datasets to a different CRS.
 This step is essential in optimization and data cleaning to ensure that researchers are getting the most accurate results in their studies.
 The first part of this chapter will cover how to project a raster dataset to a defined CRS.
-The second part will cover the use of looping to reproject multiple raster datasets and the use of target rasters as guidelines on reprojection.
+The second part will cover the use of looping to reproject multiple raster datasets and the use of source rasters as guidelines on reprojection.
 </p>

 **5.1 Defining CRS and variables**